apollo

 Consuming alcohol, along with Toff DS Suppressant , may potentiate some of the pharmacologic effects of CNS-active agents.
 If used together, it may lead to symptoms like confusion, central nervous system depression, impairment of thinking and judgment.

-No, you should not take Toff DS Suppressant if you need to undergo surgery as it may lead to excessive drowsiness and sleepiness when given along with anesthesia.
+No, you should not take Toff DS Suppressant if you need to undergo surgery, as it may lead to excessive drowsiness and sleepiness when given along with anaesthesia.
 Please inform your doctor before surgery if you are taking Toff DS Suppressant as the doctor may stop it 72 hours before the surgery.

-Toff DS Suppressant should be used with caution and only when prescribed by a doctor in patients with glaucoma.
+Toff DS Suppressant should be used with caution, only when prescribed by a doctor, in patients with glaucoma.
 As Toff DS Suppressant may rarely worsen the symptoms of glaucoma.

 Yes, Toff DS Suppressant can cause sleepiness or drowsiness as a common side effect.
-Toff DS Suppressant contains dextromethorphan and phenylephrine, which can lead to drowsiness, dizziness, and other side effects like nausea, dry mouth, and headache.
-Therefore, avoid activities that requires mental alertness until you know how Toff DS Suppressant affects you.
+Toff DS Suppressant contains dextromethorphan and phenylephrine, which can cause drowsiness, dizziness, nausea, dry mouth, and headache.
+Therefore, avoid activities that require mental alertness until you know how Toff DS Suppressant affects you.

-No, taking Toff DS Suppressant in a dose higher than recommended will not make it more effective but can actually be harmful.
+No, taking Toff DS Suppressant at a dose higher than recommended will not make it more effective; it can actually be harmful.
 Overdosing can lead to severe side effects and toxicity.
 Therefore, follow your doctor’s instructions carefully.

 Store at a temperature not exceeding 30°C in a cool and dry place.
 Protect it from sunlight and moisture.
 Keep out of reach of children.